Were there holes for Zyklon-B in the gas chamber roofs at Auschwitz-Birkenau?

 In the fall of 1944, Allied planes flew reconnaissance missions over Auschwitz-Birkenau.
-On August 25 they photographed the four cremas/gas chambers at Birkenau.
+On August 25, they photographed the four cremas/gas chambers at Birkenau.
 In the images, the underground gas chamber rooms in Cremas/Gas Chambers 2 and 3 are visible from the outline of the berm of earth and grass that covered them.
-The introduction chimneys are clearly visible on the roofs of both buildings as four dark squares staggered down the length of the roof.
+The chimneys are clearly visible on the roofs of both buildings, as four dark squares are staggered down the length of the roof.

-In late 1944, the cremas/gas chambers buildings in Birkenau were dismantled and blown up by the Germans in an attempt to erase the physical evidence of their genocidal activities.
-After the demolition, the underground undressing and gas chamber rooms in Cremas/Gas Chambers 2 and 3 became sunken rectangles full of concrete and rubble.
-The part of the buildings where the ovens were housed, which were aboveground, are heaps of crushed concrete, masonry and metal.
+In late 1944, the cremas/gas chambers buildings in Birkenau were dismantled and blown up by the Nazis in an attempt to erase the physical evidence of the genocide.
+After their demolition, the underground undressing room and gas chamber room in Cremas/Gas Chambers 2 and 3 basically turned into sunken rectangles full of concrete and rubble.
+The part of the buildings that housed the ovens, which was aboveground, are heaps of crushed concrete, masonry, and metal.

-A properly authorized and rigorously conducted forensic study was done in 2000 by qualified experts, who identified the location of three of the four holes in the badly damaged roof of Crema/Gas Chamber 2.
+A rigorously conducted forensic study was done in 2000 by qualified experts.
+These experts were able to identify the location of three of the four holes in the badly damaged roof of Crema/Gas Chamber 2.
 The study found “clear signs of openings; straight cast edges in the concrete of the roof; rebar cut cleanly (i.e., not stretched by the explosion); the absence of rebar in the area within the holes; and the presence of rebar bent inwards at the edges of the holes.”
-The fourth hole is partly hidden by a fold in the rubble created by the explosion and only the edge of it can be seen.
+The fourth hole is partly hidden by a fold in the rubble that was created by the explosion; only the edge of it can be seen.

 Robert Faurisson, “The Gas Chambers of Auschwitz” (“Appeal to UNESCO”) at http://www.ihr.org/jhr/v18/v18n5p12_Faurisson.html.